robertdpowell/rp_blog/_posts/2020-10-19- Six Myths of Product Development.md

 * A **reduction in active work** can help to sharpen focus, as can **making WIP visible**. **Reducing batch size** cuts WIP and speeds up feedback which improves cycle time, quality and efficiency.

 * Batch size should strike a good balance between **transaction costs and holding costs**.
-In software/product development, this is the difference between large batches of code every few months to testing smaller patchers a few times a day.
+In software/product development, this is the difference between large batches of code every few months to testing smaller batches a few times a day.

 * Product work is highly variable and so trying to obstinately follow a plan is not appropriate.
-Plans should be treated as a **hypotheses** that are subject to **continuous evolution as we continuously learn**.
+Plans should be treated as **hypotheses** that are subject to **continuous evolution as we continuously learn**.

 * **Less can be more**.
-'Simplicity is the ultimate sophistication' - Leonardo da Vinci
+'Simplicity is the ultimate sophistication' - Leonardo da Vinci.

 * Problem definition is the hardest and most important part of the innovation process. **Invest time here** as it sets good context for everything that follows.

 * Users usually want a solution that **'just works'**.

 * The push to 'get it right first time' should be replaced with a **tolerance of 'getting it wrong first time'**.
 Getting it wrong early is cheaper than finding a problem much later on when the cake is almost baked.